MansiBhati/blog/_posts/2020-06-12-Hartree-Fock-SCF.md

 published: true
 title: Hartree-Fock SCF
 ---
 <div style="text-align: justify"> I believe the best way to understand the Hartree-Fock Self-Consistent Field Procedure is by actually applying it to a system.
 Therefore, I have taken an example of the simplest closed-shell heteronuclear molecule, the H—He+ molecule, and solved for its energies using the STO-1G basis set.
-Here, I have written python code to approach this problem.
+Here, I have written python code to approach this problem.</div>
 * * *

 ##Step1: Specify the geometry and basis set for the molecule.